Americans With Disabilities Act: Information for People Facing Cancer

 - Paying for the portion of the accommodation that causes the undue hardship

 An employer cannot make up the cost of providing a reasonable accommodation by lowering your salary or paying you less than other employees in similar jobs.
 Typically, employers don’t pay a lot to accommodate employees with disabilities.
 When asked, employers noted that most accommodations cost nothing; those that did cost averaged $500 or less.

 Under ADA, can an employer offer a health insurance policy that excludes coverage for pre-existing conditions?

 Yes.
-The ADA does not affect pre-existing condition clauses in health insurance policies, even though such clauses may harm employees with disabilities more than other employees.
-But other laws may limit the employer’s use of pre-existing condition exclusions for employees in group health plans.
-See our documents, What is HIPAA? and our booklet, The Affordable Care Act: How It Helps People With Cancer and Their Families for more information.
+The ADA does not affect pre-existing condition clauses in health insurance policies.
+But other laws now limit the employer’s use of pre-existing condition exclusions for employees in group health plans.
+See our document, Health Insurance and Financial Assistance for the Person With Cancer, and our booklet, The Health Care Law: How It Can Help People With Cancer and Their Families for more information.